-The real estate industry is facing challenging times ahead – not only from the economic environment but also other factors, such as technology, which are disruptive factors.
+The real estate industry is facing challenging times ahead – not only from the continual lockdowns, but also other factors, such as technology, which are disruptive factors.

 I am often asked, especially by principals of businesses, how they can attract the right people, with the right attitudes and capabilities.
 My response is, ‘Why would someone want to work for this agency?’